 Microsoft Defender Has Two Zero-Days Being Exploited Right Now.
 Patch Immediately.

+Another week, another development in the world of Microsoft Defender Has Two Zero-Days.
 When the agency responsible for US cyber security issues an emergency directive telling every federal agency to patch within two weeks, you pay attention.

 On May 20, CISA added two Microsoft Defender zero-day vulnerabilities to their Known Exploited Vulnerabilities catalogue.
 Both are being actively exploited in the wild.
 Both have patches available.
 The clock is ticking.